Guaranteed Service Level Scheme

 • GSL 2 - 120 hours of interruptions or 50 interruptions: $467 (2024/25 financial year)

-If you have been notified of eligibility for a GSL payment, please submit your claim request via the relevant Make a GSL Claim form.
+If you have been notified of your eligibility for a GSL payment, please submit your claim request via the GSL Claim form.
 Claims must be submitted within 12 weeks of the end of the financial year the service level was not met.

 Additional Guaranteed Service Levels